Complete cotorsion pairs in exact categories: Introduction

-The contents of the paper are as follows: In Section 2, we recall the necessary notions for stating Quillen's small object argument and prove our generalized small object argument in Theorem 2.7.
-Section 3 is devoted to the proofs of Theorem 3.6 and Theorem 3.7.
-As an application, we illustrate our results in Section 4 by recovering Gillespie's work on the relative derived category of a Grothendieck category in \cite{Gillespie14}.
+The contents of the paper are as follows: In Section 2, we define the necessary notation, explain the notion of a class of morphisms which permits the generalized small object argument and restate Chorny's generalized small object argument.
+Section 3 is devoted to the proof of our main result.
+In the last Section, we give some examples of complete cotorsion pairs in the categories of complexes of (relative) exact categories.
+5pt Throughout this paper, all colimits in concern are small colimits.